MissingMaps/partners/app/_partner/bloomberg.md

   - latam

 tm-projects:
-  - id: 8701
-    desc: "HOT has been requested by the Botswana Institute of Geomatics (BIG) to map buildings in the Greater Gaborone area in Botswana.
-This data will provide a basemap for COVID-19 monitoring tools used by the Government of Botswana.
-Please join our global effort to help control this disease by mapping on this project."
   - id: 8768
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
   - id: 8731